A SHORT HISTORY OF THE USA

 In 1612 a man named John Rolfe began growing tobacco.
 In 1614 the first Virginian tobacco was sold in England.
 Exports of tobacco soon became the mainstay of the Virginian economy.

 Gradually the colony expanded.
 In 1618 the Company offered 50 acres of land to anyone who could pay for the cost of their voyage across the Atlantic.
 If they could not pay they could become indentured servants.
 When they arrived they were not free.
 They had to work for the company for several years to pay back the cost of their passage.
-In 1619 19 black indentured servants arrived in Virginia.
+In 1619 the first slaves arrived in Virginia.

 Also in 1619 the first representative government in North America was created when the House of Burgesses met.

 In 1624 the Virginia Company was dissolved and the Crown took over the colony.
 By 1660 the population of Virginia was 27,000.
 By 1710 it had risen to 78,000.
 However in 1699 the seat of government of Virginia was moved from Jamestown to Middle Plantation (Williamsburg).
 Afterwards Jamestown went into decline.